 Our onsite support team will work with you to confirm your travel arrangements.
-Staff will ask you for details about your onward travel plans and where you will be staying after you leave the facility.
-This information will be required within the first 4 days of your arrival.
+Staff will ask you for details about your onward travel plans and this information will be required within the first 4 days of your arrival.

 Have a travel plan in place

-It’s important you are clear about where you will go when you’ve completed your stay.
 On-site staff will call you to discuss your travel plans during your stay.
-To assist with this call, we encourage you to start thinking about your departure, where you are going and how you will get there.
+To assist with this, we encourage you to start thinking about your departure, where you are going to and how you will get there.

 Be clear about where you will go next and how you’ll get there

-This helps organise your check-out and better support you during your departure.
-Please help us to contact you in future, if necessary, by ensuring the contact details (email, phone, address etc.) are current and correct.
+Knowing where you are going next helps organise your check-out and better support you during your departure.
+Please help us to contact you in future, if necessary, by ensuring your contact details (email, phone, address etc.) are current and correct.

 If you live in, or close to, the same city that you are isolating in, you will need to arrange and pay for your own transport from the facility to your next accommodation.

 If you are unable to organise your travel, please contact the on-site staff for advice.

 If you are departing from a facility in Auckland, Skybus tickets are free on request to take you to the Auckland airport.
 Please note that you will need to organise your own way to the nearest Skybus stop.

 If you landed in Auckland but you completed your isolation in another city, we will transport you back to the Auckland airport, unless you indicate otherwise.
 You will be responsible for arranging and paying for any onward travel from the airport.